F-i-f/meson-gse/README.md

 Gnome Shell extensions.

-This repository is supposed to be included in the `meson-gse` top-level directory of your extension (with git-subtree and/or git-submodule).
+This repository is supposed to be included in the `meson-gse` top-level directory of your extension (with git-submodule).

 ## Gnome Shell Extensions using meson-gse